payshares-legacy/payshares-core/docs/readme.md

   produce the next one in the chain.

-`Stellar-core` maintains the content of the latest ledger and of the ledger chain in a number of different representations in order to satisfy competing performance needs.
+`Payshares-core` maintains the content of the latest ledger and of the ledger chain in a number of different representations in order to satisfy competing performance needs.